-All activities supported through the Window are based on partnerships between organisations from the Western Balkans and organisations from the EU and other countries participating in the Youth in Action programme.
-Activities 1 and 3 take place in the Western Balkans and Activity 2 may consist either in volunteers from the Western Balkans sent to Youth in Action Programme Countries, or, vice versa, in volunteers from the Programme Countries sent to the Western Balkans.
+All activities supported through the Window are based on partnerships between organisations from the Western Balkans and organisations from the EU and other countries participating in the Youth in Action programme3.
+Activities 2 and 3 take place in the Western Balkans and Activity 1 may consist either in volunteers from the Western Balkans hosted in Youth in Action Programme Countries, or, vice versa, with volunteers from the Programme Countries hosted in the Western Balkans.